Earn your Phlebotomy Technician Certificate

 In as little as nine months, you could be working in the healthcare field.
 Our 18-credit Phlebotomy Technician certificate program prepares you for this high-demand career.

 Students who successfully complete the coursework will have the opportunity to become Certified Phlebotomy Technicians (CPT).
-CPT jobs are projected to grow by 25% through 2026.* As a student in this program, you’ll learn how to perform blood collection… conduct CLIA-waived laboratory tests… verify patient identity… collect, store and process blood, urine and other specimens for laboratory testing… and much more.
+As a student in this program, you’ll learn how to perform blood collection… conduct CLIA-waived laboratory tests… verify patient identity… collect, store and process blood, urine and other specimens for laboratory testing… and much more.

 This postsecondary certificate is part of the Medical Assisting associate degree.
 As a Phlebotomy Technician, you could work at a hospital, diagnostic laboratory, blood donor center or private medical office.

 “Phlebotomists and medical assistants are much-needed members of the health care team, providing a wide range of crucial services to patients, It is a need in our communities, and we hope this will help fill it.
 We’re very happy to partner with Central Penn College to support these programs and provide a high-quality education at potentially no final cost to the student,” said UPMC

 Through an innovative combination of funding from UPMC, Central Penn College, and UPMC Pinnacle Foundation, program graduates who work at UPMC will receive payments in addition to their salaries equivalent to the cost of the programs.
 Students must complete at least two years of the work requirement at UPMC facilities in the Central Pa. region.

 How Do I Get My Certificate Program Paid?